 If the production is governed by law of increasing costs in a given industry, then diseconomies are more than the internal and external economies.
-In this phase, industry's long run supply curve will be more elastic than short run supply curve.
-The long run supply curve will slope upward from left to right.
-In this situation, normal price will be less than market price as well as short run price but more than the original price.
-This concept has been explained in the figure 8 (A).
+In this phase, industry'slong run supply curve will be more elastic than short run supply curve.
+The long run supply curve will slope upward from

 In this figure, dd is original demand curve, sq0 is supply curve in market period and the intersection of these two curves determine the market price at OP and market period supply at Oq0.
-If demand rises to d1d1, its intersection with sq0 will determine market price at higher level OP1, s1s1 is the short run supply curve, its intersection with d1d1 will determine short run supply at Oq1 which is higher than market period supply Oq0 and short run price at OP2 which is lower than market price OP1, s2s2 is the long run supply curve, its intersection with d1d1 will determine long run supply at Oq2 and long run price at OP3.
+If demand rises to d1d1, its intersection with sq0 will determine market price at higher level OP1. s1s1 is the short run supply curve, its intersection with d1d1 will determine short run supply at Oq1 which is higher than market period supply Oq0 and short run price at OP2 which is lower than market price OP1. s2s2 is the long run supply curve, its intersection with d1d1 will determine long run supply at Oq2 and long run price at OP3.
 The long run supply Oq2 is higher than market period supply Oq0 as well as short run supply Oq1.
 The long run price OP3 is lower than market price OP1 as well as short run price OP2but higher than original price OP.